tom-jj-G/bikesharing/citibike_analysis.md

     - Does this affect where people go in the city?
 - Weather comparison between the two cities
     - What is the weather in New York City versus Des Moines?
-    - Does is have an impact on possible business in Des Moines?
+    - Does it have an impact on possible business in Des Moines?
 - The economic development
     - What is the economic developement in New York City versus Des Moines?
-    - Does is have an impact on possible business in Des Moines?
+    - Does it have an impact on possible business in Des Moines?

 ### Des Moines and NYC population comparison